CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

-Now, we come back to the RR ratio, as revealed in Naimi and Whitcomb (2020), it appears that use the `log` link function with a binomial distribution (for estimating log relative risk ratio) can be accompanied by an error (it appears for another results that I have analyzed recently).
-More precisely, with log-binomial regression models, a fail a convergence can arise (see Williamson et al., 2013), a notion that I do not master really.
+Now, we come back to the RR ratio, as revealed in Naimi and Whitcomb (2020), it appears that use the `log` link function with a binomial distribution (for estimating log relative risk ratio) can be accompanied by an error (it appears for another results that I have analyzed recently), a fail a convergence can arising (see Williamson et al., 2013; Huang, 2021).
-In that case it is necessary to use a poisson distribution and the `log` link function.
+In that case, we can use a poisson distribution with a `log` link function.

 ``` r
 library(sandwich)